-People often get caught up daydreaming about all the money they’ll raise while they’re planning their fundraising strategy.
+Directors often get caught up daydreaming about all the money they’ll raise while they’re planning their fundraising strategy.
 It’s important you keep yourself grounded during this stage.
-Realize there are many other nonprofits out there, all vying for the attention of donors, and all of whom believe their mission is the most important.
+Realize there are many other nonprofits out there, all vying for the attention of donors, and all of them believe their mission is important.

 Nonprofits often operate under tight budgets, which means they usually employ few staff members.
-What results is an employee expected to fulfill numerous roles to run the nonprofit.
-As a result, tasks like bookkeeping might get pushed aside while dealing with multiple responsibilities.
+What results is an employee who is expected to fulfill multiple roles to run the nonprofit.
+As a result, tasks like bookkeeping might get pushed aside while dealing with numerous responsibilities.

-If your organization has grown to the point where you need to hire someone on part-time or full-time to manage the books, it may be worth outsourcing instead.
-By avoiding new hires, it’ll cut down on administrative costs, reduce the budget dedicated to nonprofit accounting software and training, and save you money in various other places.
+If your organization has grown to the point where you need to hire someone to manage the books, even if they are part time, it may be worth outsourcing instead.
+Avoiding new hires will cut down on administrative costs, reduce the budget dedicated to nonprofit accounting software and training, and save you money in various other places.

 Professional Bookkeepers Can Help With Tax Returns Too!

 Any money that enters the nonprofit needs to reflect on the organization’s tax forms in some way.
-For example, some donors give money every month and others donate once or give in-kind contributions.
-A nonprofit will need to provide receipts so donors can write off these contributions.
-Outsourced bookkeeping can help an organization handle these tasks while they offer advice on changing tax requirements and codes.
+For example, some donors give money every month, and others donate once or give in-kind donations.
+A nonprofit will need to provide receipts so donors can write off these donations.
+Outsourced bookkeeping can help an organization handle these tasks, while offering advice on changing tax requirements and codes.

 Moving to an outsourced bookkeeping and accounting solution can help nonprofits focus on their mission.
-It will offer nonprofit accounting expertise from tax professionals, and it will reduce expenses and increase revenue.
+The move will offer expertise from tax professionals, and it will reduce expenses and increase revenue.

-Nonprofit accounting software needs to accurately handle contributions from donors, grants, investments, and fundraising events, and produce reports that make submitting forms like your Form 990 easier.
-You also need to be able to manage administrative work like incoming/outgoing payments, budgets and reports.
-Since your organization isn’t working toward maximizing profit, you need nonprofit accounting software designed to handle fund accounting.
+Accounting software for your nonprofit needs to accurately handle your bookkeeping, contributions from donors, grants, investments, and fundraising events, and produce reports that make submitting forms like your Form 990 easier.
+You also need to be able to manage administrative work like incoming and outgoing payments, budgets, and reports.
+Since your nonprofit isn’t working toward maximizing profit, you need accounting software designed to handle fund accounting.
 Extra benefits in the platform you choose can include donation tools, handling grants, and presenting your data concisely to donors or board members.

 Because there are specialized software platforms out there for large and small organizations, and everything in between, it’s important you find one best suited to your needs.
-For example, a small or mid-sized nonprofit might not need complicated financial tracking.
-They might benefit from an all-in-one management software too.
-This can simplify your inbound cash flow by accepting donations, event ticket payments, store purchases and subscriptions all from a central membership platform, saving you time when it comes to keeping on top of your accounts.
+For example, a small or mid-sized nonprofit might not need complicated financial tracking, but it might benefit from all-in-one management software.
+This can simplify your inbound cash flow by accepting donations, event ticket payments, store purchases, and subscriptions, all from a central membership platform, saving you time when it comes to keeping on top of your accounts.